cloudquery/policies/transformations/gcp/compliance-free/README.md

 ### Syncing GCP data
-Based on the models you are interested in running you need to sync the relevant tables this is an example sync for the relevant tables for all the models (views) in the policy and with a postgres destination, this package also supports snowflake.
+Based on the models you are interested in running you need to sync the relevant tables this is an example sync for the relevant tables for all the models (views) in the policy and with the PostgreSQL destination.
+This package also supports Snowflake and Google BigQuery

 ```yml
 kind: source